San Miguel Beermen: 2009–2011: Santos and Cabagnot's arrival

+2011–2013: The Petronovela and assembling the Death Five

+During the Petron era, SMB added Chris Ross (left), Marcio Lassiter (right), and June Mar Fajardo to complete the "Death Five" alongside Santos and Cabagnot.

 In March 2011, San Miguel Corporation (SMC) announced that the franchise shall be playing under the name Petron Blaze Boosters, beginning the 2011 PBA Governors' Cup.
 SMC had acquired majority control of Petron Corporation in December 2010.

 After a bad record last conference, they had reached the PBA Finals against the Talk 'N Text Tropang Texters.
 Even though they had several injured players, they managed to defeat TNT, who were aiming for a rare Grand Slam, in seven games, with Arwind Santos being named as the Finals MVP in his honors.

 The Petron Blaze Boosters made some changes in their line-up for the 2011 PBA draft; the Boosters acquired #3 pick Chris Lutz together with Dondon Hontiveros and Carlo Sharma from the Barako Bull Energy.
 In exchange, Barako Bull Energy received the services of #8 pick Allein Maliksi, Sunday Salvacion, Mick Pennisi and future draft picks.

 Having the first overall pick of the 2012 PBA draft, they picked June Mar Fajardo from the University of Cebu.
 Fajardo has played with the San Miguel Beermen in the ASEAN Basketball League prior to him being drafted.

-Pre-season trades

 In 2013, Ronald Tubid was involved in a 5-team, 10-player trade that sent him to Petron Blaze Boosters.
 The Boosters acquired Barako Bull Tubid while giving away Jojo Duncil and Fil-Am rookie Alex Mallari and Petron's 2014 first round pick.
 Before the start of the Governors' Cup, Petron traded Jay Washington to Globalport in exchange for Jason Deutchman and 2014 two 2nd round picks, and Dorian Pena plus 2013 2nd round pick to Barako Bull for Doug Kramer.

 In September 2013, Petron and Air21 Express completed a deal that sent Joseph Yeo to the Express for Mark Isip.

 Petron acquired Chris Ross from GlobalPort Batang Pier in exchange for Denok Miranda.
 The trade was approved by Comm.
 Salud on October 30, 2013.

 Petron traded Mark Isip together with Magi Sison for 5th overall pick of Barako.
 Petron traded its 5th pick (originally from Barako) to Globalport for Yousef Taha.